pvanallen/delft-ai-toolkit/README.md

 * Better support for IoT (e.g. IFTTT, web-hooks)
 * Integrate gesture recognition learning and classification
 * Integrate Unity Reinforcement learning
-* Designers will be able to place their prototype smart thing 3D simulation in the real world with AR, as well as add AR features to the smart thing (e.g. extra information "projected" above the device as an augmentation of it).
+* Add export for use in AR so designers will be able to place their interactive prototype smart thing in the real world with AR, as well as add AR features to the smart thing (e.g. extra information "projected" above the device as an augmentation of it).

 ## System Architecture
 ![system architecture](docs/images/delft-system-diagram.jpg?resize=640%2C350)

 ### Hardware
-The physical robot is currently based on a simple robot platform from Adafruit, combined with a Raspberry Pi to perform the local edge AI, local text-to-speech, and make use of cloud APIs.
-The RPi talks over serial to an Arduino with a motor hat for the DC motors and Servos.
-The robot RPi communicates with Unity on the computer with the OSC network protocol.
+The physical robot is currently based on a simple robot platform from Adafruit, combined with a Raspberry Pi to perform the local edge AI, local text-to-speech, and use cloud APIs.
+The robot RPi communicates with Unity on the computer with the OSC network protocol, over WiFi.

-Note: The next hardware version planned will eliminate the Arduino and replace it with the Adafruit [Crickit Hat](https://www.adafruit.com/product/3957) for the RPi.
-This will simplify hardware and software, and make a more compact robot.

 [More details on the hardware](docs/hardware.md).